Originally published October 2019

 ...divorce moves at the speed of the slowest party

 From a distance, I can see now that there were plenty of things I could control – most importantly of all, my reactions to the situations at hand.

-There Will Be Many Decisions; It Will Be Exhausting
+4. There Will Be Many Decisions; It Will Be Exhausting

-In the space of six days, I drafted a household budget, shopped for and leased an apartment, shopped for and hired a moving company, shopped for and hired an attorney, decided which possessions to take (and which to leave), and determined how to break the news that I was leaving to my then-husband.
+In the space of six days, I drafted a household budget, shopped for and leased an apartment, shopped for and hired a moving company, shopped for and hired a divorce attorney, decided which possessions to take (and which to leave), and determined how to break the news that I was leaving to my then-husband.

 The decisions didn’t stop there.
 Some were important — how do I break the news to my family, colleagues, and clients? — and some were trivial — what will I fix myself for dinner?

-The Final Settlement Will Be Disappointing
+5. The Final Settlement Will Be Disappointing

 Being a planner by nature and profession, I went into mediation with a carefully crafted offer and a variety of potential scenarios.

-You just can't anticipate everthing.
+You just can't anticipate everything.

-Divorce Is Painful (For a Long Time)
+6. Divorce Is Painful (For a Long Time)

 Even though I had the advantage of being the one who left, it still hurt – a lot, and for much longer than I thought it would.
 It is true that time heals all wounds, but I wasn’t willing to sit around and wait to feel better.

-It Was Worth It
+7. It Was Worth It

 Moving through a painful experience like divorce (which is like every breakup you’ve ever had, but on steroids) can make it hard to see the light at the end of the tunnel.
-But rest assured that there is a light.